Vadizar/web-starter-kit/README.md

-# 1000.tech Web Starter Kit
+# 1000.tech Web Starter

-Starter Kit, which contains all the standard Front-end Developer tasks:
+This is Web Starter Kit, which contains all the standard Front-end Developer tasks:

 * Build styles and layout;
 * Image optimization, support WEBP;
 * Favicons generate for all platforms;
 * Creating icon-font from SVG;
 * JS and CSS minification;
+* CSS class obfuscation;
 * Layout standardization.

 ## Benefits
 * Works Offline;
+* Uses compression algorithms Brotli;
+* Supports HTTP/2;
 * Ability to Install the Web App;
 * Mobile Device Support.